james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ![Rasbperry Pi Imager](https://assets.raspberrypi.com/static/md-bfd602be71b2c1099b91877aed3b41f0.png)

 Under Operating System we will select Custom OS and then select the image we downloaded.
 Then select your SD Card or your USB drive.
 Before clicking write press [CTRL] + [Shift] + [X].
 This will display the advanced menu.
 Here we can enable ssh, select our public key, enable wifi (if using it), set TZ, and make a few other changes.
 We can also check the box to make this the default for all images going forward.
-Once you are happy with everything click save, then click write.
+Once we are happy with everything click save, then click write.

 ![Imager advanced options](../../src/assets/images/k3s-homelab/advanced-options.png)

-You will need to repeat this process for every Pi you are setting up.
+We will need to repeat this process for every Pi you are setting up.
 Once finished, we will need to mount the boot and root partitions of our flashed drive.
 In the boot portion we need to add some lines to cmdline.txt file.

 After the text 'rootwait' and before 'quiet' add the following: